 It’s times like these that we remember how brands handled even the toughest situations.
 If a client feels that your cleaning business cuts corners while maintaining its facility or a customer feels uneasy to enter a grocery store because he or she doesn’t understand what safety measures are in place, your business risks losing their loyalty.
 If you have earned accreditation, certification or approval for key processes, products or services, now is the time to communicate this information.

 Cleaning is at the forefront of everyone’s minds and will continue to be a topic of conversation, even after there is a vaccine or treatment for coronavirus.
-Even after the pandemic is over, your customers will remember how you are communicating facility safety and what your brand is doing to uphold cleanliness during the pandemic.
+Even after the pandemic is over, your customers will remember how you communicated facility safety and the steps your brand took to uphold cleanliness and wellbeing.
 Make a positive and lasting impact for your business by clearly explaining how your accreditations and certifications support health and safety.

 Did you know that Mulberry helped the Global Biorisk Advisory Council launch its GBAC STAR™ facility accreditation program?
 Learn more via our case study here.
-Contact us today to learn how we can help your organization promote its biggest achievements, from accreditation to certification to award wins and more.
+Contact us today to discuss how we can help your organization promote its biggest achievements, from accreditation to certification to award wins and more.

 Jess Messenger is an Account Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
 She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.